 The Portfolio does not use derivatives for the purposes of attaining the environmental or social characteristics promoted by it.

-- turnover reflecting the share of revenue from green activities of investee companies directly enable other activities to make a substantial contribution to an environmental objective.
+- turnover reflecting the share of revenue from green activities of investee companies companies.

-- capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.
+(CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.